svelte-add/svelte-add/projects/svelte-add/README.md

 git clean -fd
 ```

-## ⚙️ Options

-- the output directory when initializing a Svelte app.
-- `demos` (default `false`): whether or not to include demonstration code to teach about the integrations and application framework used.
-- `install` (default `true` if initializing a Svelte app, otherwise `false`): whether or not to automatically install dependencies after adding integrations.
-- `package-manager` (default `pnpm` if installed, then `yarn` if installed, then `npm`): which package manager to use when initializing a Svelte app or installing dependencies.
-- `with` (default `javascript+css`): the features (adders and built-in options like `eslint`, `prettier`, and `typescript`) to initialize the Svelte app with.

-The specific adders you're using might have their own options, so see their `README` for that information.
-For example, [the Tailwind CSS adder](https://github.com/svelte-add/tailwindcss) takes a `forms` option and a `typography` option.

 ## 🧓 Support for Elder.js

 No adders currently support Elder.js, but we would like to!
 If you can help, see [the open issue for it](https://github.com/svelte-add/svelte-add/issues/42).